LexisNexis Risk Solutions: ID Analytics (2020)

 In January 2020, LexisNexis Risk Solutions closed its acquisition of ID Analytics, a provider of fraud and credit risk solutions.
 Previously ID Analytics was a NortonLifeLock company.

 Emailage (2020)

 In February 2020, LexisNexis Risk Solutions, announced that it would acquire Emailage, an Arizona-based fraud prevention and identity verification start-up for $500 million.

 ICIS (2020)

 In 2020, LexisNexis Risk Solutions' subsidiary ICIS acquired Chemical Data LLC (CDI), a leading provider of US petrochemical price benchmarks, market analysis and predictive analytics that complement ICIS’ existing US market coverage.

+Accuity (2021)

+In February 2021, LexisNexis Risk Solutions merged operations with Accuity, a fellow RELX company that provided financial crime compliance and payments solutions.
+Accuity became part of the LexisNexis Risk Solutions group.

 Brightmine (2024)

 In April 2024, it was announced that XpertHR was to be renamed, Brightmine.

 IDVerse (2025)

 In February 2025 LexisNexis Risk Solutions completed its acquisition of IDVerse, an identity verification and fraud detection company, powered by artificial intelligence.